rccyx/fpyx/README.md

 fpyx builds stable, compact identifiers from HTTP request traits, trusted client IP, User-Agent, Accept-Language, and optional method/path, then hashes them with FNV-1a 64-bit for fast, cheap rate limiting keys.

 This is for rate limiting and quota buckets, not identity or authentication.
-Follows OWASP API4:2023 guidance: enforce limits server-side, trust only IP headers your own proxy sets, and return HTTP 429 when limits are exceeded.

 ## Installation